firemodels/bot/libfabric/README.md

 ## Using psm and libfabric libraries

-Add the following entries to you .bashrc file
+Add the following entries to your .bashrc file.
+Only do this if psm and libfabric were built using the following notes.

 ```
 module load psm